 When clicking the plus button, you’ll have many options of layout items to add.
-I will go through all components, but first we’ll go through the most common setup.
+I will go through all components, but first, we’ll go through the most common setup.

 The top-most item you will want to add will likely be Information > Title.
 This will add the game and category to the top of your splits, assuming you have added them to your splits.
 The next common item will be List > Splits, which should be displayed by default.
 Then, Timer > Timer to display the current time of the speedrun.

 Information > Previous Segment is useful and should not be confused with the time displayed next to your splits.
 When splitting your timer, next to each split you will see how far ahead or behind you are in the full run.
-However, Previous Segment is used to display how far ahead or behind you are compared to the specific split or segment.
+However, the Previous Segment is used to display how far ahead or behind you are compared to the specific split or segment.
 While you may be 10 seconds ahead in a run, you may be 3 seconds behind in the previous segment.
 This would mean you’re still 10 seconds ahead of your personal best, but you lost 3 seconds compared to your personal best during the previous segment of the run.

-Information > World Record can be useful, especially if you are the world record holder, or you are getting close to it.
+Information > World Record can be useful, especially if you are a world record holder, or you are getting close to it.
 If you have “World Record attempts” in your stream title, many people will want to know how close your PB is to the WR.
 With this option enabled, you will save yourself from answering the same questions too many times.

 There are many other options available here, but above are the most commonly used layout items.
 Below, is a full list of all layout items with a brief description of each.